Variant Effect Predictor Annotation sources

 Data privacy and offline mode

 When using the public database servers, VEP requests transcript and variation data that overlap the loci in your input file.
-As such, these coordinates are transmitted over the network to a public server, which may not be appropriate for those with sensitive or private data.
-Users should note that only the coordinates are transmitted to the server; no other information is sent.
+As such, these coordinates are transmitted over the network to a public server, which may not be appropriate for the analysis of sensitive or private data.

 To run VEP in an offline mode that does not use any network connections, use the flag --offline.